Workshop

 Workshop Activities

-- Producing a 'manifest' and license tokens for your media
+• Producing a 'manifest' containing metadata, and licence tokens for your media

 At the bottom of this page, you'll also find guidance on adapting the workshop for your specific context and integrating it with other workshops in the playbook.